hoc081098/GithubSearchKMM-Compose-SwiftUI/README.md

   ```
   ./GithubSearchKMM/iosApp/iosApp/ContentView.swift:4:8: No such module 'sharedSwift'
   ```
-  You can run `sh scripts/run_ios.sh` again and run the following commands:
+  You can run the following commands (must select `Read from disk` inside Xcode):
   ```shell
   # go to iosApp directory
   cd iosApp